Costa Cruises – Phuket Stopover

-This guide has some helpful tips learned from our 8 hour day trip in Phuket which was part of our Costa Cruise adventure!
-We went to Phuket Town and Patong Beach – the later in my opinion one of the most commercialized places in the world.
+This guide has some helpful tips learned from our 8-hour day trip in Phuket which was part of our Costa Cruise adventure!
+We went to Phuket Town and Patong Beach – the latter in my opinion one of the most commercialised places in the world.
 Our cruise docking port address was “Pier of Phuket Marine Department Entrance of Phuket Deep Sea Port Ao Makham, Thanon SakdidejPhuket.”
 If you think that’s long wait till you hear the name of Thai Kings!

-Tip 1: For people traveling with Costa Cruises, Bring along your "Today" Newsletter, which has the name of the port in Thai.
-Locals do not know the English name of the port and neither does the Internet.
-We tried googling where we were going to dock based on the address but it was impossible to find!
+The locals do not know the English name of the port, and neither does the Internet.
+We tried googling where we were going to dock based on the address, but it was impossible to find.

-We got off the cruise and were immediately greeted by a make-shift street market specializing in harvesting tourist money.
-And they were having a good harvest!
+We got off the cruise and were immediately greeted by a make-shift street market that specialises in harvesting tourists’ money – and they were having a good harvest!
 The prices are actually okay if you think Singapore dollars but they are really expensive relative to how much they cost in other parts of Phuket.
 Avoid buying any tour packages here, those are marked up crazy high even for Singapore prices.

 The market was teeming with opportunistic drivers sticking by their prices determined not to ‘spoil the market’ for the others.
-Expect to pay $1,000 baht ($41 SGD) for a two way journey to Phuket Town or Patong Beach and 500 baht for a one way trip.
+Expect to pay $1,000 Baht ($41 SGD) for a two way journey to Phuket Town or Patong Beach and 500 Baht for a one way trip.
 The rides take 20-30 mins.
-It probably can be bargained down to 900 / 450 but not more.
+It probably can be bargained down to 900 / 450 Baht but not more.
 We tried.
 Many times.
 And failed.

 We felt we were being ripped off so we opted not to go with any of them and walked further down the road, hoping to get a ‘meter taxi‘.
-This worked out in our other travel adventures but in Phuket, this was a bad idea.
-Because I don’t think ‘Meter Taxis’ even exist here!
+This worked out in our other travel adventures, but in Phuket, this was a bad idea because I don’t think ‘Meter Taxis’ even exist here!
 After a further 10 min walk, we found more drivers at the exact same prices.
-The main road had no taxis and after yet another 10 mins of walking along the main road we came across a taxi/tour services shop.. and guess what?
-Yup, 1,000 baht!
-In the end we went with the “motorcycle taxi” option which was $300 bhat ($12.5 SGD) for a 15 min ride into Phuket Town.
+The main road had no taxis and after yet another 10 mins of walking along the main road we came across a taxi/tour services shop… and guess what?
+Yup, 1,000 Baht!
+In the end we went with the “motorcycle taxi” option which was $300 Baht ($12.5 SGD) for a 150-min ride into Phuket Town.
 Not the safest option but it was a thrilling experience riding pillion on a motorcycle into town.

-After that we walkd across the street for some shopping at the malls.
+After that we walked across the street for some shopping at the malls.
 Things there are super cheap and I believe locals shop there too.
-In our travels we learned there are three main prices in developing Asian countries – Ang Moh Price, Asian Price and Local Price.
+In our travels we’ve learnt there are three main prices in developing Asian countries – Ang Moh Price, Asian Price and Local Price.
 Have fun bargaining till you get something around the Asian Price.
 Prices start 30-70% above their eventual selling price so ALWAYS bargain!

-We then took a 40 min "tuk tuk" ride to Patong Beach from a random driver on the road.
-He originally quoted 500 bhat.
-He agreed to 400 baht in the end but we had to stop at this tourist trap place for a bit because he wanted the affiliate stamp and it was “on the way”.
+We then took a 40-min tuk tuk ride to Patong Beach from a random driver on the road.
+He originally quoted 500 Baht.
+He agreed to 400 Baht in the end but we had to stop at this tourist trap place for a bit because he wanted the affiliate stamp and it was “on the way”.
 NEVER believe them when they say the place you want to visit is closed or he knows somewhere better.
 Insist on going straight to your destination.
 Its a common scam, they are usually affiliates and get a commission somehow at the places they bring you.
 Anyway, in this case he made his intentions clear – “I help you, you help me!”.
-So we exchanged 5 mins of our lives looking at expensive stuff for a 100 baht discount so he could get his stamp. $4 SGD saved!
+So we exchanged 5 mins of our lives looking at expensive stuff for a 100 Baht discount so he could get his stamp. $4 SGD saved!

-Patong Beach is the main tourist area in Phuket and its as if you’ve entered a completely different part of Thailand.
-It has a beautiful beach that goes on forever and along this a thriving tourism industry bustling with shops, white people, enterprising locals and more white people.
-The shops sell truckloads of genuine looking branded goods catered to tourist from $10-$15 SGD (after bargaining) and most of them seem to have the same distributor.
+Patong Beach is the main tourist area in Phuket and it’s as if you’ve entered a completely different part of Thailand.
+It has a beautiful beach that goes on forever and along this a thriving tourism industry bustling with shops, tourists, enterprising locals and more tourists.
+The shops sell truckloads of genuine looking branded goods from $10-$15 SGD (after bargaining) and most of them seem to have the same distributor.
 So you see the same range in a lot of the shops.
-There is a massage shop on every corner with hourly Thai massages starting at just $250 baht ($10 SGD!) and of course we had to get one!
+There is a massage shop on every corner with hourly Thai massages starting at just $250 Baht ($10 SGD!) and of course we had to get one!
 Thai massages generally have a lot of bone cracking and contortions in different positions.
-Later when we were in Langkawi our Taxi Driver remarked on how Langkawi massages are a different breed from Thai Massages. *No special services*
+Later, when we were in Langkawi our Taxi Driver remarked on how Langkawi massages are a different breed from Thai Massages. *No special services*

-Tip 3: If you don’t want any surprise questions during your massage, its easy to find a clean one.
-These generally have -1) Not pretty girls 2) Open air foot massage area 3) Female clientèle.
+Tip 3: If you don’t want any surprise questions during your massage, it’s easy to find a clean one.
+These generally have -1) An open-air foot massage area 2) Female clientèle.

-There are tons of things to do at Patong Beach, from para sailing to jet-sking or just getting a tan on the beach.
-After spending some time on the beach, we did some shopping before eating our 2nd lunch then heading back to our ship.
-Phuket was disappointing compared to the other parts of Thailand we have been to like Krabi.
-But we've always wanted to go to Phuket together so we were happy to strike one off our bucket list.
+There are tons of things to do at Patong Beach, from parasailing to jet-skiing or just getting a tan on the beach.
+After spending some time on the beach, we did some shopping before eating our 2nd lunch then heading back to our ship, happy to strike one off our bucket list.
 Things get more exciting in our next stop.

 Disclaimer: Media Invitation